-Criminal offences against workers' rights: Seriously endangering the lives, health and safety of workers as a result of breaching the occupational risk prevention rules.
+- Criminal offences against workers' rights: Seriously endangering the lives, health and safety of workers as a result of breaching the occupational risk prevention rules.
 This criminal offence may be committed recklessly.
 Using deception or abuse in a situation of need to impose working or Social Security conditions on workers that damage, abolish or restrict their rights.
-Imposing working conditions which are inappropriate or contrary to occupational health and safety; treating workers in conditions of inequality and discrimination; blocking or limiting the right to freedom of association.
+Imposing working conditions which are inappropriate or contrary to occupational health and safety; treating workers in conditions of inequality and discrimination; blocking or limiting the right to freedom of association. - Modification of prices in tenders and public auctions: Requesting any benefit in order to not take part in a tender or public auction, attempting to keep bidders away from the aforementioned by means of threats, gifts, promises or any other artifice, making an agreement with another bidder in order to modify the price of the auction, or fraudulently leaving an auction once the tender has been accepted. - Obstruction to inspection activity: Refusing to collaborate with the inspection authorities regarding any companies subject to or which operate in markets subject to administrative oversight.